Create a new hardware logo submission

 To submit your file

-Sign in to the dashboard with your Microsoft account, and then click Hardware logo.
+Sign in to the Windows Dev Center hardware dashboard with your Microsoft account, and then click Hardware compatibility.

-On the Hardware logo page, in the Create logo tile, click Create a new logo submission.
+On the Hardware compatibility page, click Create WLK submission.

-On the Create logo page, browse to find the WQReady.xml file you want to submit, and then click Next.
+On the Hardware logo page, browse to find the WQReady.xml file you want to submit, and then click Next.

 On the Product information page, complete the following information:

-Select the appropriate billing group from the list.
+Select the appropriate division from the list.
 (Required)

 The list of operating systems and architectures you've already tested.

-For Windows XP, Windows XP (x64), and Windows 2000, you can also select one or more earlier versions if WSTb
+For Windows XP, Windows XP (x64), and Windows 2000, you can also select one or more earlier versions if WST

 determined that your driver is properly decorated for one or more of those operating systems.
 They aren't certified, but Microsoft signs your driver for the specified operating system at no cost.
 (Optional)